 community liaison

+The Community Liaison Residency is a transformative experience that transcends traditional notions of artistic production and audience engagement.
 As Tom Finkelpearl, author and director of the Queens Museum, aptly puts it, “social practice is about art that's socially engaged, where the interaction itself becomes the art.”
-The Community Liaison Residency embodies this ethos, offering a transformative experience that transcends traditional notions of artistic production and audience engagement.
-This is not just an artist residency—it's a movement towards a more equitable, inclusive, and socially conscious art world.
+This is not just an artist residency, its— community building, mutual aid and deep care for each other— a movement towards a more equitable, inclusive, and socially conscious art world.

 Scroll down to check out current Community Liaison resident, Naomi Chambers!